-Axillary surgery is performed during your breast cancer surgery, and is to remove any lymph nodes with cancer cells in them.
+Axillary surgery is performed during your breast cancer surgery to assess the extent of breast cancer involvement.

 If you have an invasive (infiltrating) breast cancer then some form of lymph node surgery in the underarm (axilla) will be recommended.
 If you're having breast conserving surgery this is done through a separate incision in the armpit, and if you're having a mastectomy, it's done through the mastectomy incision.